Jenn-Air Wall Oven Sabbath Mode and F3 Error Code Troubleshooting Guide

 - Locate the RTD sensor connector.
 You may need to remove the oven’s control panel trim or access panel to reach it.
 Consult your model’s service manual for the exact access point.

 - Gently disconnect the two-wire connector from the sensor.
-Note the wire colors (typically white and red, though colors vary by model).
+Take note of the wire colors (typically white and red, though colors can vary).

-- Set your multimeter to the Ohms (Ω) setting, typically Ohm × 1 or × 10 scale depending on your meter.
+- Set your multimeter to the Ohms (Ω) setting.

 - Touch one multimeter probe to each of the sensor’s connector pins.
-The order (red to pin 1 or pin 2) doesn’t matter for an ohms reading; resistance is bidirectional.
+The order doesn’t matter for an ohms reading.

 - Read the ohms value on the display.
 At room temperature (approximately 70°F), a functioning Jenn-Air RTD sensor should read between 1080 and 1090 ohms.
 Readings of 0 ohms (shorted sensor) or infinity/no reading (open/broken sensor) indicate a faulty sensor.

-- If the ohms reading is within 1080–1090 ohms, the sensor is likely functioning correctly.
-Reconnect the connector and proceed to check for loose connections or wiring damage.
-If the reading is outside this range, proceed to sensor replacement.
+- If the reading is within 1080–1090 ohms, reconnect the connector and check for loose connections or wiring damage.
+If not, proceed to sensor replacement.

 Important: Jenn-Air uses a platinum RTD sensor with a specific resistance curve.
-While a reading of ±20 ohms variation may be acceptable, readings significantly higher (e.g., 1200+ ohms) or lower (e.g., 800 ohms) suggest sensor degradation and replacement is warranted.
+Readings significantly higher or lower suggest degradation, indicating that replacement is warranted.

 Checking the Connector and Wiring

-If the sensor tests within normal resistance range, inspect the connector and wiring:
+If the sensor tests within the normal resistance range, inspect the connector and wiring:

-- Visual Inspection: Look for corrosion (green or white oxidation), burning, or pinched wires.
+- Visual Inspection: Check for corrosion (green or white oxidation), burning, or pinched wires.

-If the connector is corroded or damaged, attempt to clean it with a dry brush or cotton swab.
-If the connector is mechanically loose, it may need to be re-crimped or the sensor assembly replaced.
+If the connector is corroded or damaged, attempt to clean it.
+If mechanically loose, it may need re-crimping or the sensor assembly replaced.

 Jenn-Air Oven Temperature Sensor Replacement Procedure

-If testing confirms the sensor is defective (resistance outside 1080–1090 ohms or infinity reading), replacement is necessary.
-The RTD probe assembly is a relatively affordable part (typically $40–$80) and replacement requires no soldering or special tools.
+If testing confirms the sensor is defective, replacing it is necessary.
+The RTD probe assembly is relatively affordable (typically $40–$80) and requires no soldering or special tools.

 Parts and Tools Needed

-- Replacement RTD Sensor Assembly (specific to your model; see the Frequently Asked Questions section for part number guidance)
+- Replacement RTD Sensor Assembly (specific to your model)

 - Multimeter (for pre-replacement testing)

-- Small Phillips or flathead screwdriver (for removing the setscrew or clip holding the sensor)
+- Small Phillips or flathead screwdriver (for removing the setscrew or clip)

 - Needle-nose pliers (optional, for carefully removing the connector)